mudassir77/compare-companies-ai/QUICKSTART.md

 ### API Rate Limits
 - The script includes automatic retries with backoff
+- With the optimized approach (1-2 calls), rate limits are much less likely
 - If you hit rate limits, wait a few minutes and try again
 - Consider using a higher-tier OpenAI plan for production use